TRileySchwarz/ClearingAndSettlement/README.md

 ## Ecosystem via.
 Proof of Concept and Rinkeby

 The Entity Factory Interface can be used anyone to launch their own entities on the Rinkeby test network.
+Simply login to your MetaMask and open the corresponding file from the /gui folder to access the interfaces.

 ** The next version of this is going to contain a automated Javascript program that actively parses the Rinkeby network and looks for the trades emitted by Brokers and Exchanges.
 When it finds a matching pair, it will execute the confirmTrade function which will replicate how the Custodian can automate the verification process.

+- /gui/EntityFactoryUI.html

 <kbd>